mend/renovate-ce-ee/docs/setup-for-bitbucket-data-center.md

 1. Recommended to use a different token than the token for Renovate bot user
 2. This admin token is only used for searching/adding and removing of webhooks on repository level

-## Run Mend Renovate Self-hosted
+## Run Mend Renovate Self-hosted App

-You can run Mend Renovate Self-hosted from a Docker command line prompt, or by using a Docker Compose file.
+You can run Mend Renovate Self-hosted App from a Docker command line prompt, or by using a Docker Compose file.
 Examples are provided in the links below.

 **Example Docker Compose files:**